End of the Road

 It’s been two years since I completed the final art grant and posted Paints in the Parks’ last event.
 In that time eye surgeries, complications from those procedures, and the pandemic shut down my interactions with the public and my plein air painting.
 But not my creative spirit.

 What follows is a brief overview of the small, fanciful and infinitely rewarding art projects that have enriched the creative spark that would not die despite days in bed, foggy vision, scarce resources and my daily anxiety caused by an uncertain future.
+My first attempts after adjusting to my new eye vision in 2020 used mixed media with tissue paper, iridescent watercolors, and watercolor pencils outlined in ink based on houseplants and photos.

 In 2022 I’m looking forward to new projects with garden art, including an old set of windows that I can’t wait to paint, outdoor mandalas, art journaling and some landscape design.
-I’ll take you along with me, and hope that my adventures (or misadventures) give you a few ideas inspired by nature.
+I’ll take you along with me and hope that my adventures (or misadventures) give you a few ideas inspired by nature.
 Until next month, happy creating!

 The Completed Quest